Difference Between N type and P type Semiconductor | Quick Guide

-Here we will see the difference between N-type and P-type semiconductor.
+Here we will see the difference between N-type and P-type semiconductors.
 We also see the definition of p type and n type semiconductor.
 Let see,

 As previous we What is semiconductor? and the types of semiconductor.
 There are mainly two types of semiconductor, we can divide into,